deep-sachdev/hospitality-analytics-predictive-prescriptive/README.md

 - Cleanliness, pricing perceptions, and recognition further increased predictive accuracy.

-- Expanded models explained ~32% of overall satisfaction, indicating meaningful but incomplete drivers.
+- Expanded models explained ~32% of satisfaction, which shows clear levers but also limits of perception-based data

 - Customer type and visit purpose improved fit with diminishing returns, highlighting prioritisation trade-offs